yakomaxa/split_mmCIF/README.md

 GPL version 3 license.

-The license is after bio3d package
+The license is after bio3d package because splitcif coems from pdbsplit in bio3d.